elixir-luxembourg/dsw-practical/README.md

 # Practical with the Data Stewardship Wizard

 The [Data Stewardship Wizard (DSW)](https://ds-wizard.org/about.html), is an awareness tool in the area of research data management (RDM) which helps researchers and data stewards with writing data management plans (DMP) for FAIR Open science.
-In this practical, you are preparing a data management plan for your postdoc project, and you'll fill in a questionnaire using the DSW.
+In this practical, you will prepare a data management plan for your postdoc project, you'll do so via filling questionnaire using the DSW.
 The questionnaire will guide you through key requirements in RDM making you think if and how to meet those requirements in your project.

 ## Required material